Lukas-Bohez/project-one/frontend/articles/posts/google-revolution.md

 - **Google Chrome (2008)**: Set new standards for web browsers
 - **Google Translate**: Breaking down language barriers worldwide

 Each of these products followed Google's philosophy of making complex technology simple and accessible.
-They didn't just create tools—they solved real human problems.
+They didn't just create toolsthey solved real human problems.

 ## The AI Revolution: Google at the Forefront